 Never failing a belt testing, Chris rose to a high red belt at Kicks, one rank from black, before other interests in life pulled him away and the school closed down.
 Through later endeavors and more training, Chris became a black belt.
 However, Chris did not rediscover his passion for martial arts until 2018 after he settled in northern Illinois.
 It was during this time that he restarted his training and began competing again.

-In 2019, his new style became Traditional Chinese Kung Fu, out of Kong's Martial Arts in Rockford, IL.
+In 2019, his new style became Traditional Chinese Kung Fu.

 A true and dedicated martial artist knows the sweeping excitement of victory, the wrenching agony of defeat, and the unquenchable thirst to always come back for more.

 - Chris Aldridge.